joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 Let's see if my experience is better than last time.
 If you have used Starship.rs and Fish, let me know!
 Contact me [on Twitter](https://twitter.com/joshfinnie) and I'd love to chat.
-So far it really has been a nice change-of-pace.
+So far it has been a nice change-of-pace.

 ## Also Might Enjoy